Sprains and Strains:

 - MODERATE - A moderate sprain partially tears the ligament or muscle, producing joint instability, and some swelling.

 - SEVERE - A severe sprain produces excruciating pain at the moment of injury, as ligaments or muscle tear completely, or separate from the bone.
-The complete rutupre makes the joint nonfunctional.
+A complete rupture makes the joint nonfunctional and will generally require some form of surgery.

 What are the signs of a sprain?